 Practical implication: Network+ learners should use AI to test explanations and troubleshooting steps, then verify manually.
 CCNA learners should expect more automation/programmability vocabulary and should practice explaining why a generated configuration or diagnosis is safe, incomplete, or wrong.

-RoleMath does not currently publish previous-year movement or future employer-demand predictions for Network+ or CCNA from the public ATS panel.
-The current panel is a pilot baseline with one comparable group and zero trend-ready groups.
+RoleMath does not currently publish year-over-year movement or future employer-demand predictions for Network+ or CCNA from the small dated sample of public job postings.
+The current panel is a pilot baseline with one comparable group and zero ready for trend claims groups.

-The future version of this page should add movement only after at least three comparable snapshots over 60+ days exist.
+RoleMath doesn't publish year-over-year or future-demand claims yet — one snapshot isn't a trend; we'll add trend claims only when several comparable samples exist over time.
 Until then, the article can use current qualitative language, official credential scope, and BLS/O*NET occupation context.

 Final recommendation